WXGopher/gopher-notes/README.md

 > Celestial Encounters: The Origins of Chaos and Stability by Florin Diacu and Phillip Holmes

-Informal presentation on the Differential Dynamical Systems.
+An informal presentation on the Differential Dynamical Systems.
 You can also find a looooot of anecdotes of those lovely mathemagitians.